gebruederheitz/wp-backup/README.md

 # Skip the wizard, don't ask questions: Run a backup of userdata & DB in the
 # current directory
 $> wp-backup backup -na

+# Use the local configuration file for a quick pre-configured backup
+$> wp-backup -c
 ```

 ### Dependencies